 (Tagg, Fig. 1.)
 Mobile roaming device 106, shown highlighted in yellow, may be a "mobile computer, PDA, cellular telephone, or home appliance."
-(Id., 8:53-66 (underlining added).)
-The circles shown in Figure 1 (107-110) show the range of Petition for Inter Partes Review of U.S. Patent No. 9,219,810 wireless network access provided by fixed devices 104 and 105.
+(Id., 7:53-66 (underlining added).)
+The circles shown in Figure 1 (107-110) show the range of wireless network access provided by fixed devices 104 and 105.
 (Id., 7:63-66.)
 61. The gist of the Tagg reference is the ability of the mobile device 106 to switch between a number of available wireless technologies that will provide the best connectivity.
 As explained in Tagg, "[t]he mobile device determines the connection methodologies available to it and their relative merits and then connects to the host using the best available standards."
 (Id., 6:67-7:2.)
 Although Tagg discloses Cooperative Tunneling Agent (CTA) software for evaluating available networks and performing a handoff from one wireless network to another, those details go far beyond the requirements of the challenged claims.
 I have cited Tagg for the more pedestrian proposition that a cell phone (such as the one in Yukie) can incorporate IEEE 802.11 wireless networking - a proposition that Tagg clearly confirms.
 In one embodiment in Tagg, for example, a cellular phone can determine when a suitable IEEE 802.11 wireless network is available, and then switch to that network to access the Internet or carry out voice telephone calls.
 (Id., 5:22-34, 11:20-46 & 11:60-12:26 (describing handoff process from cellular to 802.11 networks); Fig. 9.)
 62. Tagg confirms that allowing a cellular phone to alternatively switch to IEEE 802.11 wireless networks has distinct and obvious advantages.
-For example, Tagg explains that some cellular networks often provided limited potential - 37 - U.S. Patent No. 9,219,810 connection speeds (Id., 11:24-28 ("9.6 Kbps")), and the greater network throughput provided by alternative wireless networks allows mobile users to take advantage of "high bandwidth services such as MP3 files and movies."
+For example, Tagg explains that some cellular networks often provided limited potential connection speeds (Id., 11:24-28 ("9.6 Kbps")), and the greater network throughput provided by alternative wireless networks allows mobile users to take advantage of "high bandwidth services such as MP3 files and movies."
 (Id., 5:27- 29.)
 The cost savings are, of course, obvious.
 It was well-known that use of cellular services provided by traditional carriers (such as AT&T), including cellular data services, was potentially costly.
-Tagg explains, however, that "[a] cell phone located within 100 feet of a fixed host device can connect to the Internet through that device, obtaining phone calls at a fraction of the cost of a regular cellular connection."
+Tagg explains, however, that "[a] cell phone located within 100 feet of a fixed host device can connect to the Internet - 39 - through that device, obtaining phone calls at a fraction of the cost of a regular cellular connection."
 (Id., 5:31-33; see also id., 5:64-66 ("Our technology sits between the user and the Internet constantly negotiating the most cost effective means by which they can gain access.").)
-63. I note that claim 1 further recites that "the data file is routed through a cellular network," for which I have cited the Pinard reference.
-The term "cellular network" is often equated by the lay public with large scale commercial cellular telephone providers such as AT&T, T-Mobile, and Sprint.
+63. I note that claims 1 and 10 further recite that the data is transmitted over a "cellular network" (or "cellular communication network") for which I have cited the Pinard reference.
+The term "cellular network" is often equated by the lay public with large scale commercial cellular telephone providers such as AT&T, T- Mobile, and Sprint.
 But the term "cellular network" has a more precise and technical definition.
 As I explained in Part III.A above, a cellular network is a network in which wireless communications are provided through a series of "cells," each cell providing network access for a particular geographic area.
 See also: